lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-All1Abort title='SCHC Sender-Abort format'}

-Notice that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment, but that it does not include a MIC nor a payload.
+Note that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment, but that it does not include a MIC nor a payload.
 The message length allows distinguishing between a SCHC Sender-Abort and a SCHC Fragment.

 The size of the SCHC Sender-Abort header is generally not a multiple of the L2 Word size.